superzrb126/learning/Docker-0.5.0:-external-volumes,-advanced-networking,-self-hosted-registry.md

 ### Static port allocation

 When redirecting a port to a container, you can now specify *which* public port to redirect.
-If you don't specify a public port, docker will revert to allocating a random public port.
+If you don't specify a public port, Docker will revert to allocating a random public port.

 For example: